Leadership

 Sara Bennett, PhD

-Professor & Associate Chair in the International Health Department; Director of the Health Systems Program; GKII Faculty Co-Chair Johns Hopkins Bloomberg School of Public Health
+Professor & Vice Chair in the International Health Department; GKII Faculty Co-Chair Johns Hopkins Bloomberg School of Public Health

 Sara Bennett, PhD, is an accomplished and respected figure in the field of health policy and systems research.
-As a Professor and Associate Chair in the International Health Department of the Johns Hopkins Bloomberg School of Public Health, she also serves as the Director of the Health Systems Program.
+As a Professor and Vice Chair in the International Health Department of the Johns Hopkins Bloomberg School of Public Health, she also serves as the Director of the Health Systems Program.
 Her areas of expertise include health workforce issues such as motivation and planning, health financing, and health markets in low- and middle-income countries.
 Dr. Bennett's research has had a significant impact on the development of the field, and she has made important contributions to institutional capacity development, health systems governance, and the use of evidence in policy and decision-making.
 Her career includes both academic and policy positions, including former Chair of Health Systems Global, editor of Health Policy and Planning, and Executive Director of the Alliance for Health Policy and Systems Research at the World Health Organization.
 Dr. Bennett's dedication to bridging the gap between academia and practice, as well as building institutional capacity for health research internationally, is evident in her strong commitment to making a real-world impact.
 She graduated with distinction from Oxford (MA), Cambridge (MPhil) and London School of Economics (PhD).
 Follow Dr. Bennett on Twitter @saracbennett for updates on her latest research and thoughts on health policy and systems.

 Topics